Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 5: if stopped, and the movement state is different from `movement_direction`, change `movement_direction` to reflect the movement state and start to accelerate.
 Unless `moving_in` is nil *and* the player is on a floor surface, in which case set `movement_direction` to 0 and movement state to `STATE_IDLE` instead.

 6: speed is positive only - direction is handled by `movement_direction` (i.e., it has values from -1 to 1).
-This *should* eliminate the need for abs checks; the only time the direction vector needs to be used should be `move_and_slide`.
-Ultimately, velocity on the x-axis should be set to speed ala `velocity.x = player_speed * movement_direction`
+Ultimately, velocity on the x-axis should be set ala `velocity.x = player_speed * movement_direction`

 7: jumping is handled differently, so a move line should ultimately be like: `velocity = move_and_slide (velocity)[...])`